dotnet/csharplang/proposals/low-level-struct-improvements.md

 For a `new` expression with initializers, the initializer expressions count as arguments (they contribute their *safe-to-escape*) and the `ref` initializer expressions count as `ref` arguments (they contribute their *ref-safe-to-escape*), recursively.

+## Changes in unsafe context

+Pointer types are extended to allow managed types as referent type, but only in casts.
+Such pointer types are written as a managed type followed by a `*` token.
+They produce a warning.
+The address-of operator is relaxed to accept a variable with a managed type as its operand.

 ## Considerations
 There are considerations other parts of the development stack should consider when evaluating this feature.